conduktor/conduktor-docs/docs/platform/navigation/settings/alerts.md

 <img src={AlertCreation} alt="Alert creation" style={{ width: 800, display: 'block', margin: 'auto', marginBottom: '20px' }} />

 If you have configured alerting integrations in [the integration settings page](/platform/navigation/settings/integrations) you will be able to set an external destination for alert notifications.

+Alerts are periodically checked for **every minute**.

 Each alert has a maximum of one external destination.
 After configuring a destination, you can click the 'send test' button to trigger a sample notification.

 ## Webhook payload